When marketing your business online, Instagram is vital in effectively connecting with your customers.

-Designed with simplicity in mind, Instagram Ad tools allows you to create promotions and ads from posts you have already published with only a press of your finger.
+Designed with simplicity in mind, Instagram Ad tools allow you to create promotions and ads from posts you have already published with only a press of your finger.

-The Ad Tools page also allows businesses to manage their ads right from the Instagram app.
+The Ad Tools page will also enable businesses to manage their ads from the Instagram app.

-If you want a more detailed look at your Instagram ad information, it is recommended you check out the desktop version of ad tools.
-Because Instagram is a part of Meta, the desktop version of ad tools includes information about Facebook ads as well.
+Check out the desktop version of ad tools if you want a more detailed look at your Instagram ad information.
+Because Instagram is a part of Meta, the desktop version of ad tools also includes information about Facebook ads.